xiaomeng2345/FiiiChain-POW/README.md

 # Getting Started

+For beginner:

+1. Download the wallet from Release

+2. Run the *.exe executable with Administrator privilege

+For expert:

 1. Run the node by executing the FiiiChain.Node which is located at the Node\Presentation folder

 2. Run the wallet by executing the FiiiCoin.Wallet.Win in the Wallet folder